© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey castle 80m south east of Hockleton Farm is a scheduled monument protected by Historic England under reference 1013490.
 View the official record →

-The motte and bailey castle 80 metres south east of Hockleton Farm is a Norman fortification in Shropshire, likely dating to the 11th or 12th century.
+The motte and bailey castle 80 metres south east of Hockleton Farm is a Norman fortification located in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013490.

 Motte and bailey castle 80m south east of Hockleton Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013490.